alejandrofdez-us/similarity-ts/README.md

 - [Usage](#usage)
 - [License](#license)

-## Project Description
+## Package Description

-SimilarityTS is an open-source project designed to facilitate the evaluation and comparison of multivariate time series data.
+SimilarityTS is an open-source package designed to facilitate the evaluation and comparison of multivariate time series data.
 It provides a comprehensive toolkit for analyzing, visualizing, and reporting multiple metrics and figures derived from time series datasets.
 The toolkit simplifies the process of evaluating the similarity of time series by offering data preprocessing, metrics computation, visualization, statistical analysis, and report generation functionalities.
 With its customizable features, SimilarityTS empowers researchers and data scientists to gain insights, identify patterns, and make informed decisions based on their time series data.

+A command line interface tool is also available at: https://github.com/alejandrofdez-us/similarity-ts-cli

 ### Available metrics